maccypher/ajastin/README.md

 A simple alarm clock, made with REACT.
 This is my first real REACT project I created in cooperation with [Robin Wieruch](https://github.com/rwieruch).
 All code is documented inline.

+This is meant to be a guideline or a little help for beginners.
+This little piece of software is not perfect and could be improved in so many ways, but it shows some basic things when you wanna start with REACT.
+I wanna share my experiences when I started with REACT.
+Nothing more, but nothing less.

+Fork it, share it, improved it, enjoy it.
+Feedback appreciated.

 # Requirements
 I used the [npm module uuid](https://www.npmjs.com/package/uuid) to generate unique IDs for every alarm clock.